American Southwest Road Trip Guide: 8 Day Itinerary

 Arches National Park has over 2,000 natural stone arches and cool rock fins and large balanced rocks.

-Out of all the hiking trails in Arches National Park, we really wanted to hike to Delicate Arch.
+Out of all the Arches National Park hiking trails, we really wanted to hike to Delicate Arch.
 We got up early and made it to the trailhead at 7 am.

 Since the hike to Delicate Arch took most of our energy for the day, we didn’t attempt any more trials.
-Instead we drove to all the lookout points to enjoy the unique landscape of Arches National Park.
+Instead we drove to all the lookout points to enjoy the unique landscape of the park.

-WHAT I WOULD DO DIFFERENTLY: I would plan on spending at least 2 days at Arches next time.
-There is so much to see, do and photograph at Arches National Park!
+WHAT I WOULD DO DIFFERENTLY: I would plan on spending at least 2 days at Arches next time, especially to focus on the Arches National Park photography!